Chad-Mowbray/JWT-Auth/README.md

 The JWT's signature is there to ensure both of those things.
 It works like this: the token's header and payload are concatenated and encrypted with an algorithm that uses the "private key" when the token is generated.
 Then, when the token is received, a "public key" that corresponds to the "private key" is used to decrypt the signature and ensure that everything matches.

-So the signature allows us to trust the information we find in the payload--that it was created by a trusted component, and that it hasn't been tampered with since.
+So the signature allows us to trust the information we find in the payload--that it was created by a trusted component (the owner of the private key), and that it hasn't been tampered with since.

 Now that we know how a JWT signature works, let's implement one.